The Right To Repair Debate

 What Is Right To Repair?

 Basically, the goal of this legislation aims to grant consumers the ability to repair their property.
-Through Right To Repair, auto repairvehicle owners can gain access to the necessary information and documentation related to their vehicle.
+Through Right To Repair, vehicle owners can gain access to the necessary information and documentation related to their vehicle.
 While we'll be discussing how this impacts us in the automotive industry, it should be noted that this debate also extends to items such as smartphones or farming equipment.
 The push behind this legislation is bigger than our corner of it.

 The world is changing, and data is a huge component of the next step forward when it comes to vehicles.
 This fight isn't necessarily a new one.
 It's happened before, although in different forms.
 In the 1970s, The Clean Air Act required automobile manufacturers to make emission system information available.
 A similar situation occurred in the 1980s with the OBDII port.
 It was initially going to be closed, but there was a resounding call to create a standardized cord which would create greater accessibility.